PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 When a validator is selected to propose the next block, they must include at least 2/3 precommits of the previous block.
 However, there is an incentive to include more than 2/3 precommits in the form of a bonus.
 The bonus is linear: it ranges from 1% if the proposer includes 2/3rd precommits (minimum for the block to be valid) to 5% if the proposer includes 100% precommits.
 Of course the proposer should not wait too long or other validators may timeout and move on to the next proposer.
 As such, validators have to find a balance between the waiting time to get the most signatures and the risk of losing out on proposing the next block.
 This mechanism aims to incentivize non-empty block proposals, better networking between validators as well as to mitigate censorship.

 Let's take a concrete example to illustrate the aforementioned concept.
 In this example, there are 10 validators with equal stake.
-Each of them applies a 1% commission rate and has 20% of self-delegated FX.
-Now comes a successful block that collects a total of 1675 FX in fees.
+Each of them applies a 1% commission rate and has 20% of self-delegated PUNDIAI.
+Now comes a successful block that collects a total of 1675 PUNDIAI in fees.

 First, a 40% tax is applied.
-The corresponding FX goes to the reserve pool.
+The corresponding PUNDIAI goes to the reserve pool.
 Reserve pool's funds can be allocated through governance to fund bounties and upgrades.

-* `40% * 1675 = 670` FX goes to the reserve pool.
+* `40% * 1675 = 670` PUNDIAI goes to the reserve pool.

-1005 FX now remain.
+1005 PUNDIAI now remain.
 Let's assume that the proposer included 100% of the signatures in its block.
 It thus obtains the full bonus of 5%.

 We have to solve this simple equation to find the reward R for each validator:

 `9*R + (R + R*5%) = 1005 ⇔ R = 1005/10.05 = 100`

 * For the proposer validator:
-  * The pool obtains `R + R * 5%`: 105 FX
+  * The pool obtains `R + R * 5%`: 105 PUNDIAI
-  * Commission: `105 * 80% * 1%` = 0.84 FX
+  * Commission: `105 * 80% * 1%` = 0.84 PUNDIAI
-  * Validator's reward: `105 * 20% + Commission` = 21.84 FX
+  * Validator's reward: `105 * 20% + Commission` = 21.84 PUNDIAI
-  * Delegators' rewards: `105 * 80% - Commission` = 83.16 FX (each delegator will be able to claim its portion of these rewards in proportion to their stake)
+  * Delegators' rewards: `105 * 80% - Commission` = 83.16 PUNDIAI (each delegator will be able to claim its portion of these rewards in proportion to their stake)
 * For each non-proposer validator:
-  * The pool obtains R: 100 FX
+  * The pool obtains R: 100 PUNDIAI
-  * Commission: `100 * 80% * 1%` = 0.8 FX
+  * Commission: `100 * 80% * 1%` = 0.8 PUNDIAI
-  * Validator's reward: `100 * 20% + Commission` = 20.8 FX
+  * Validator's reward: `100 * 20% + Commission` = 20.8 PUNDIAI
-  * Delegators' rewards: `100 * 80% - Commission` = 79.2 FX (each delegator will be able to claim their portion of these rewards in proportion to their stake)
+  * Delegators' rewards: `100 * 80% - Commission` = 79.2 PUNDIAI (each delegator will be able to claim their portion of these rewards in proportion to their stake)

 ### What are the slashing conditions?